“Gravedigger, come dig my grave for me,” I whispered as I held the razor blade over my wrist.

 “Where does she live?”
 I wasn’t going to ask him what it was.
 There was no need.
 Once I woke up, I knew that I had to escape from this prison and find that wall.

 There was nothing worse than waking up to the bright lights of the emergency room.
 Maybe if the people on this side understood how confusing it is to find your way back home, they would keep it dark.
 Bright lights belong to the other side, while darkness belongs here.
-I’m not sure how many times I have tried to explain it to the nurse, but they always just shook their heads and walked away.
+I’m not sure how often I have tried to explain it to the nurse, but they always just shook their heads and walked away.
 They didn’t understand that they were representing the darkness with their actions.

 “Ms. Carry, please be still.”
 Nurse Janice had no patience today for me.
 She’s seen me dozen times since I was thirteen.